Can I claim compensation for domestic violence?

 Whilst the CICA make applying for compensation fairly easy, with domestic violence and abuse claims, they look very carefully at the circumstances surrounding the incident, and look at whether the incident was isolated or part of a series of incidents.
 They also consider when the incident is reported and how the victim has co operated.
 In other words, instead of being wholly sympathetic to the victim, they are looking at whether they are able to decline a claim.

 Although the application process to the CICA may appear fairly straight forward, it is often difficult for individuals to understand the reasoning behind the information the CICA require.
 An experienced CICA solicitor will ensure that you application is submitted in a way that maximises your chances of success.
 Our experts will be able to advise you from the outset whether your claim is likely to be successful.

 Will I be offered a 'no win no fee' agreement?

 Most CICA solicitors will offer a 'no win no fee' agreement if they believe your case will succeed.
-At Winston Solicitors, we offer this on domestic violence and abuse cases where legal costs of 25% of compensation are only paid on successful claims.
+At Winston Solicitors, we offer this on domestic violence, sexual assault and abuse cases where legal costs of 25% of compensation are only paid on successful claims.
 This means you have no risk of legal costs unless you win, when the costs are paid out of compensation.